Home - Book Preview

 "Okay," Quinn said.

-"I'm emphasizing the waiting lists and the elite."
+"I'm emphasizing the waiting lists and the elite. "

-So, ice cream kids, Quinn thought.
-He'd had a low-level current of anxiety running under everything ever since he'd been told, pack your things.
+So, ice cream kids, Quinn 'd had a low-level current of anxiety running under everything ever since he'd been told, pack your things.
 The anxiety of a kid for whom change always meant bad things were sure to follow, but he was not worried about a bunch of rich ice cream kids.

 "Office is on the second floor," Sullivan said, pulling up to the curb at the edge of the campus.
 "Go in, get your schedule, whatever they give you.
-I'll be here."
+I'll be here. "

 Quinn put his hand on the door.

-The campus was full of chaos of classes ending: a mass of voices and laughter, more kids in uniforms of tan trousers, white shirts, and navy blazers moving in every direction with the practiced ease of people who knew they belonged.
-Quinn moved through them in his new clothes.
+The campus was full of chaos of classes ending: a mass of voices and laughter, more kids in uniforms of tan trousers, white shirts, and navy blazers moving in every direction with the practiced ease of people who knew they moved through them in his new clothes.

 "Admin office?" he said.